Contact Us | Search

 Indoor micro-algae cultivation in pre-treated Olive Mill Wastewater samples [Photo courtesy of Prof. Sayadi]

 The conventional olive mill wastewater (OMW) treatment methods adopted in Tunisia are either costly or ineffective,causing environmental pollution.
-This project is aimed at developing an eco-friendly and cost-effective microalgal-based process for olive mill waste treatment and recycling.
+This project was aimed at developing an eco-friendly and cost-effective microalgal-based process for olive mill waste treatment and recycling.
 Such a process should result in the production of (1) treated and reusable OMW for ferti-irrigation use, contributing to resolving the water scarcity problem; (2) renewable biomass useful for clean energy production, particularly bio gas; and (3) bio-fertilizers for agricultural use, using the process by-products, bio char and sludge.

 6-308_Truck tankers discharging Olive Mill Wastewater in storage and evaporation